kamildevtactics/travis_build_test/README.md

-## 🛠️ **Manual for Comparing Installed Packages Between `stable` and `dev` Environments**
+## **Manual for Comparing Installed Packages Between `stable` and `dev` Environments using Travis CI**

-This script automates the process of comparing installed packages between two different environments (`stable` and `dev`) using Travis CI.
-It generates a detailed report highlighting the differences in installed packages between the two environments.
+This manual explains how to set up and run a Travis CI pipeline to compare installed packages between two different environments (`stable` and `dev`).
+The script generates a detailed report highlighting the differences and commits the results to a GitHub repository.

 ---

+## **How It Works**
+1. The script runs on two Travis CI jobs:
+   - `stable_bionic` – Represents the stable environment.
+   - `dev_bionic` – Represents the development environment.

+2. The script:
+   - Detects the Linux distribution using `lsb_release`.
+   - Captures the list of installed packages using `apt list --installed`.
+   - Saves the list to a file named according to the `TARGET_ENV`.

+3. If `TARGET_ENV` contains `stable`:
+   - The script automatically determines the corresponding `dev` file.
+   - Compares the installed packages:
+     - Packages present in `dev` but missing in `stable` are marked with `+`.
+     - Packages present in `stable` but missing in `dev` are marked with `-`.
+   - Saves the comparison results in a `diff_report.txt`.
+   - Pushes the results to the GitHub repository.

+---

 ## **Folder Structure**
-The comparison results and package lists will be stored under a folder named according to the system's codename (e.g., `bionic`).
+The output files are stored in a directory based on the distribution codename (e.g., `bionic`):

-Example structure:
 ```
 .
 ├── bionic